Hoffmann's two-toed sloth: Behavior

 Two-toed sloths spend most of their time in trees, though they may travel on the ground to move to a new tree.
 A study of sloths on Barro Colorado Island indicated that the Hoffmann's two-toed sloths there were almost exclusively nocturnal, even though in other locations they are known to be active during day.
 The authors attributed this in part to competition with the brown-throated sloth.
 They often move slowly through the canopy for about eight hours each night, and spend much of the day sleeping in tangles of lianas.
 They move only very slowly, typically at around 0.14 m/s, although they can move up to 50% faster when excited.
 They are solitary in the wild, and, aside from mothers with young, it is unusual for two to be found in a tree at the same time.

 The name "sloth" means "lazy", but the slow movements of this animal are actually an adaptation for surviving on a low-energy diet of leaves.
 These sloths have half the metabolic rate of a typical mammal of the same size.
-Sloths have very poor eyesight and hearing, and rely almost entirely on their senses of touch and smell to find food.
+Despite their low metabolic rates, two-toed sloths physiologically respond to hypoxia and hypercapnia similarly to other mammals with higher metabolic rates.
+Sloths also have very poor eyesight, caused by a genetic disorder known as rod monochromacy.
+This causes them to be fully colorblind and almost completely blind at night, due to a lack of ciliary muscle, ganglion cells, and slender optic nerves around the eyes.
+All of these parts work together to send visual information to the brain, and are hindered in sloths which causes their poor eyesight.
+As a result, sloths rely almost entirely on their senses of touch and smell to find food.

-This species often exhibits exaggerated wobbling of the head.
-Another trait of this sloth is it often spits when the mouth opens.
-The saliva often accumulates on the lower lip, giving the creature a comical appearance.

 Two-toed sloths hang from tree branches, suspended by their huge, hook-like claws.
 The clinging behaviour is a reflex action, and sloths are found still hanging from trees after they die.
 The sloth spends almost its entire life, including eating, sleeping, mating, and giving birth, hanging upside down from tree branches.
 Usually, sloths are found right side up when they descend to the ground to defecate, which they usually do about once every three to eight days.
 They will also ground themselves to urinate, change trees if they wish, or mate, as well as give birth.
 While terrestrial locomotion is usually thought to involve the sloth lying on the ground and pulling themselves forward, they have actually been seen walking on their palms and soles.